Why is face recognition everywhere?

 However you can get much more images if you can get people to give you their personal photos for free!

-This is the reason why Facebook, Microsoft and Google have some of the most accurate face recognisers, since they have access to the resources necessary to train the models.
+This is the reason why Facebook, Microsoft and Google have some of the most accurate face recognisers, since they have access to the resources necessary to train the machine learning models for facial recognition.

 Where is face recognition going now?